 Seabrook is tied with Long Beach as my favorite town on the Washington Coast as it’s absolutely adorable AND it’s walkable.
 The quaint streets all have sidewalks and a few trails wind their way through the surrounding forests, some lead down to the beach.
 If you’ve got kids, make sure to find the Gnome Trail as it’s dotted with tiny houses and mushrooms that are sure to charm any active imagination into thinking it’s filled with gnomes and fairies.

 If you stay in Seabrook, part of what creates the quaint and cozy charm is the lack of hotels.
 Instead, the town is filled with homes and vacation homes, some of which are located on town streets and some of which (I probably can’t afford them) command some pretty striking views of the ocean.

 Just like its name suggestions, Long Beach is…long.
 Endless stretches of sand greet you here and the town has a boardwalk!
 (Can you tell I’m partial to boardwalks?
 I feel like beach towns all need to have one).
 However, the boardwalk in Long Beach isn’t lined with shops or hotels, but instead takes you on a journey through sea grass and dunes.
 It’s a peaceful and lovely boardwalk for a stroll.
 Long Beach also has plenty of hotels, shops, restaurants, galleries, and more to explore too.
 Most of the shops are located on or just off of Pacific Avenue, which has sidewalks and is a lot of fun to explore.

 If you prefer to bond with nature, you can do that on a bike on the Discovery Trail, on a boat by fishing or crabbing, or on the beach with a clam gum.
-Bonus – Long Beach is close to Cape Disappointment State Park, which is home to two lighthouses: the North Head Lighthouse and the Cape Disappointment Lighthouse, and lighthouses are always great for amazing photos.
+Bonus – Long Beach is close to Cape Disappointment State Park, which is home to two lighthouses and is just all around an amazing state park to visit.